Our Journey: Teaching and Learning for Social Justice

 Parent and family outreach: to welcome and connect Black families and families of color to Princeton Day School

-Further, to engage Black alumni, the School will create a Black Alumni Council, providing a formal way for them to participate in the life of the School and serve as mentors and guides for Black students and alumni.
+Further, to engage Black alumni, the School will create a Diversity, Equity and Inclusion committee of the alumni council, providing a formal way for them to participate in the life of the School and serve as mentors and guides for Black students and alumni.

 A task force of faculty, staff, school leaders, students, recent graduates, and parents will be formed during the 2020 summer to begin the review of the areas listed above.
 Reporting to the Board and the Head of School at specific intervals throughout the school year, the task force will work closely with Dr. Artis, drawing upon all the resources our parent, faculty and staff, and student communities have to offer.